LassoSoft/Lasso-HTML.mode/README.md

 `~/Library/Application Support/Coda 2/Modes`.
 If that folder doesn't exist,
 create it.

-Then, have Coda use the mode either by opening its Preferences and assigning the ".lasso" extension to Lasso-HTML under Editor > Custom Syntax Modes, or opening up the application package and removing the old LassoScript-HTML mode from `Contents/Resources/`.
+Then, to have Coda use the mode, either:

+- open Coda's Preferences and assign the ".lasso" and ".inc" extensions to Lasso-HTML under Editor > Custom Syntax Modes

+- inside the Coda application package, remove the old LassoScript-HTML mode from `Contents/Resources/`

 Features